 But that was not the end.
 When I’ve tried to start any application, it wouldn’t work at all.

 I have removed the code changes I’ve made when testing but that did not help.
-Clearly, another issue was lurking somewhere outside of the code.
+Clearly, another issue was lurking somewhere outside the code.

 I remembered I’ve built the program for debugging.
 I’ve checked what compiler flags I’m passing in that case.
 Debugging version was not using any optimisation flags and the release one had